Home

 The CACHE keyword instructs the database to keep the last ‘n’ number of sequential values in the cache memory so that they can be easily retrieved.
 So CACHE 20 would mean that the last 20 values of the sequence are in the cache memory which would make the job of NEXTVAL very simple.
 One issue with this option is that in case a memory crash occurs, the sequences that are not being used also will be lost resulting in a gap and inconsistent data.
 When the system recovers from the crash, Oracle will assign new values in the sequence based on the last committed sequence value in the database.
 When you specify NO CACHE, the system does not store any value in cache memory.
 This might make the particular program a little slow but it is definitely more reliable than having a gap if memory crashes.

-Appearing for an interview well prepared to take on any questions that may come can surely elevate your chances of being selected.
-Our book Oracle PL/SQL Interview Questions You’ll Most Likely Be Asked will guide you through the most likely asked questions and their answers to ace your next Oracle PL/SQL interview.
+Appearing for an interview well-prepared to take on any questions that may come can surely elevate your chances of being selected.
+Our books HR Interview Questions You’ll Most Likely Be Asked (Third Edition) and Leadership Interview Questions You’ll Most Likely Be Asked will guide you through the most likely asked HR questions and their answers to ace your next Oracle PL/SQL interview.

 Good Luck!